warengonzaga/hashnode-blog-backup/ckyhqprqi0bej35s17kgxbrdw.md

 #### 🔥 Awesome Update

-Hey, it turns out, there are new free Web3 learning websites, communities, and resources out there! 😱 I'm gonna quick list them here and I might create volume 2 of this post for new resources.
+Hey, it turns out, there are new free Web3 learning websites, communities, and resources out there! 😱 I'm gonna quick list them here and I might create volume 2 of this blog for new resources.
 It's gonna be another 7 awesome new resources for learning Web3.
 Check out my additional links below! 😉

 > - **[Pointer](https://www.pointer.gg/)** - Learn web3 dev skills with fun interactive tutorials.
 Earn crypto rewards along the way!
 - **[Web3 University](https://www.web3.university/)** - The open university covering the fundamentals of web3 development: from writing Solidity to minting NFTs, to building full-stack dApps.
 Bringing you resources from the best in the blockchain.